HelenLiu0609/HD-BDM-LAB-website/content/home/welcome.md

 <br>

-The **HD-BDM Lab** focuses on the study of human development and human decision-making process on rigorous scientific approaches.
+The **HD-BDM Lab** focuses on the study of human development and human decision-making process with rigorous scientific approaches.